Reasons to go to Caleta Tortel

-• Walk the 15 kilometres of boardwalks along the milky-blue Tortel bay
+• Hike the boardwalk trails around the fjord for views of the milky-blue Tortel bay

-Self-guided hikes - A number of trails wind around the hillside from Caleta Tortel, the most famous being a half-day circular hike to Cerro Bandera, where you'll have fantastic views of the Baker River and Tortel Bay.
+A number of self-guided trails wind around the hillside from Caleta Tortel, the most famous being a half-day circular hike to Cerro Bandera, where you'll have fantastic views of the Baker River and around Bahia Tortel, the inlet of the fjord that Caleta Tortel sits on.
 Boardwalks cover the boggiest ground, but if there has been heavy rainfall then waterproof boots are recommended.
 Listen out for frogs enjoying the wet climate.

-Katalalixar National Reserve - A wilderness archipelago, cloaked in forests, and only accessible by boat.
-Katalalixar is suspended between the northern and southern Patagonian ice fields, and the lack of tourist facilities means you'll have the islands all to yourself.
+To head a little further, take a boat to Katalalixar National Reserve, a wilderness archipelago cloaked in forests, and only accessible from the water.
+Katalalixar is suspended between the Northern and Southern Patagonian ice fields, and the lack of tourist facilities means you'll have the islands all to yourself.

 Caleta Tortel